-For the third quarter of 2023, there were nine on-system work zone crashes, resulting in ten fatalities.
+For the fourth quarter of 2023, there were 10 on-system work zone crashes, resulting in 11 fatalities.
 In the same reporting period, there was one off-system work zone crash that resulted in one fatality.
-Contributing factors to these crashes are similar to all crashes statewide, with three involving a vehicle traveling too fast for conditions, one involving a pedestrian and two involving an impaired driver.
-All four crashes occurred at night.
+Contributing factors to these crashes are similar to all crashes statewide, with four involving a vehicle traveling too fast for conditions, four that left the roadway and hit a fixed object, and three that involved impaired drivers.
 To reach the goal of zero fatalities in work zones, an internal review is conducted on each fatal crash to determine if the crash qualifies as a true work zone fatality.
 These numbers are included in the overall totals for each road classification (state and local).
-Crash reconstruction documents have been requested for two of the crashes from the second quarter of 2023.
+Crash reconstruction documents have been requested for two of the crashes from the fourth quarter of 2023.
 After a review of these documents, an internal review will be performed to determine if the work zone was active and played a role in the fatality crash.

 Poor driver behavior remains a primary factor in fatal crashes.
 Community outreach and public awareness campaigns, such as Buckle Up Phone Down, are helpful, but ultimately MoDOT is dependent upon the driving public to make good choices when driving in work zones.
-Many challenges remain for MoDOT, with changing driver behavior at the top.
+To reduce fatalities in work zones, many challenges remain, with changing driver behavior at the top.